skills59/DevOps-s2e1/README.md

-### My Name is Olatunde and your welcome to
-# My DevOps Season2 Episode1 Motion.
+### My Name is Olatunde and your welcome to My DevOps Season2 Episode1 Motion

+todays Focus
+# Docker.

 this project shows a freshly launched simple todo app list manager container running on Node.js built with Docker it displays the very basics about building a container image and creating a Dockerfile to do so.
 Once the image is built,